shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 # Technical overview
 This post is quite heavy on technical detail - accessibility analysis that includes the impact of street gradients on travel speed isn't an _out of the box_ analysis.
-Hence, this post is much more of a 'methodology' post with some insights along the way.
+Hence, this post is much more of a _methodology_ post with some (hopefully, interesting and useful) insights along the way.

-Key technical challenges overcome in this analysis are listed and referenced below.
+Key technical challenges that needed to be overcome are listed and referenced below.

 | Issue | Section |
 |:---:|:---|